First Orchard: Let HABA Introduce Your Kids to Board Games

 Another gigantic selling point for me, as it is with all of HABA’s games, is the incredible wooden game pieces.
 The wooden fruit is so high-quality your kids could easily play with all of the pieces as standalone toys as they play kitchen or grocery shop.

 And the art on the raven, done by Jutta Neundorfer, is perfectly adorable.
 Our little girl is so fond of the raven, I think she started to feel bad for him if we won.
 So she actually started rolling the raven on purpose and letting him get into the orchard for some food.

 If you have little ones of your own, you’re probably well aware that high-quality wooden game pieces have another big benefit over cheap paper and plastic - it’s much harder to destroy!
 Just like a board book, this game is going to last a very long time.
 These wooden apples and pears are easy for little hands to grab and the setup is very hard to mess up, even if we get a little clumsy and have a mini-tornado.

 Did I mention she plays through the entire thing by herself!
 She rolls the die, she harvests the correct fruit or moves the raven, and she passes the die to the next person.
 At the end we all celebrate together or console each other while we watch the raven gobble up all of our hard work.

-One final point worth mentioning, is that our 6-year-old has absolutely no issues playing this game and he still enjoys himself very much.
+One final point worth mentioning, is that our 6-year-old has absolutely no issues playing this game designed for younger kids with us - and he still enjoys himself very much.
 It’s an attractive game, and I think he loves playing with the whole family.
 And just like we try to do with any game, we like to get silly and role play and do voices for the raven as he creeps closer.

 It really is a special turning point.
 There are so many games on our shelves that we’re one step closer now to playing together as a family foursome.
 And the wait feels like it just got a whole lot shorter!